hermangroup/docs/wallets/electrum/security.rst

 Restore
 -------

-The only thing needed to recover a Dash Electrum wallet on another computer is its seed.
-You can test wallet recovery with your current installation of Dash Electrum by selecting the **File > New/Restore** menu item.
+The only thing needed to recover a Historia Electrum wallet on another computer is its seed.
+You can test wallet recovery with your current installation of Historia Electrum by selecting the **File > New/Restore** menu item.
 A dialog will appear asking you to name your new wallet.
 Enter a name, select **Standard wallet** as the wallet type and then choose **I already have a seed**.